jpnm561/HAR-UP/FeatureSelection/README.md

 ## RandomForest_Selection.py

-This program takes the pre-selected features csv file and trains a randomm forest model with all features.
-After trainig, the model is fed the features (adding one each time) and evaluates the results.
-A plot of the resulting scroes (as well as these in a csv file) is produced.
+This program takes the pre-selected features csv file and trains a random forest model with all features.
+After training, the model is fed features (adding one each time) and evaluates the results.
+A plot of the resulting scores (as well as these in a csv file) is produced.
 Using the plots, one can decide how many of the pre-selected features are relevant to the process.

-### Concept selection

-It is necessary for the user to state the concept (or experiment) that is being performed.
-This refers to a

-(concept,t_window=['1&0.5', '2&1', '3&1.5'],scr_dir=''):

 ### Direcotory arrangement

 This program works by reading the pre-selected features file.
 This csv file only contains features and their respective tag (the Subject, Activity and Trial columns are missing in this file).
-These programs were made with the assumption that several experiments (the _concept_) will be performed, and therfore work with the following directory configuration:
+These programs were made with the assumption that several experiments (the _concept_) will be performed, and therfore works with the following directory configuration:

     CONCEPT\